Describing Software Behavior April 10, 2024 | 9 min Read | Originally published at codethatmakessense.substack.com

 2. The generation needs to be deterministic

-Compiling the code to binary is a classic example.
+Compiling the code into a binary is a classic example.
 And indeed, we don’t write machine code by hand anymore.
 Because of this (and because we already saw that binaries are low-level code), we’ll treat binaries as code in the rest of the article and don’t mention them specifically.

 But not everything is easy to automate.
 Think of the user stories.
-Two developers can’t even agree on using tabs or spaces5.
+Two developers can’t even agree on using tabs or spaces6.
 It is on another level to make them understand user stories the same way and transform them into code.
-But there is hope: coding guidelines, standards, and new tooling6 constantly make these steps more consistent and effortless.
+But there is hope: coding guidelines, standards, and evolving tooling7 constantly make these steps more consistent and effortless.

 This is when we can turn the situation into an advantage: we can cross-verify the different behavior descriptions.